Significance of Anzac Day

 ANZAC stands for Australian and New Zealand Army Corps.
 April 25th marks the first major military action fought by the Australian and New Zealand forces during World War 1, at Gallipoli.

 New Zealand and Australia mark the anniversary each year, remembering not only those who died at Gallipoli, but all who have served their country in times of war.
 Details on services the High Commission holds in London can be found under the appropriate section listed on the left hand side of this page.
-Details on services held outside of London and in Ireland will be added as we receive details from the various Parishes.
+Details on services held outside of London will be added as we receive details from the various Parishes.

 The New Zealand Expeditionary Force, which left New Zealand in October 1914, combined with their Australian counterparts to form the Australian and New Zealand Army Corps (ANZAC).
 Along with some British units they mounted an amphibious expedition.